 If you are a U.S. Citizen or a U.S. Permanent Resident (“Green Card” holder), you are not required to check in, however your information may need to be updated in the University system and ISSO may require copies of your passport and/or U.S. Permanent Resident card.

-- After you have arrived in the U.S. to begin your program
+- As soon as you have arrived in the U.S., or in Boston, to begin your academic program

-- No later then 15 days from your academic program start date
+- No later then 15 days after your academic program start date

 - Immigration documents for any spouse and/or child(ren) who have accompanied you to the U.S. in a dependent visa status such as F-2 or J-2